edwardmalupenga/C-Basics-Week1/README.md

 # Online Banking System GUI

 A Tkinter-based desktop application that simulates a simple online banking system.

-This project is a Tkinter-based desktop application that simulates a simple online banking system.
 It supports account registration, login, deposits, withdrawals, transfers, and password changes.

 ### Requirements
 - Python 3.9 or later (Tkinter is bundled with standard Python installers on Windows, macOS, and most Linux distributions)